-Humans aren't the only ones who can experience motion sickness!
-For some dogs, riding in the car can mean an upset stomach, nausea and even vomiting.
+Humans aren't the only ones who can experience motion sickness.
+For many dogs, car rides can mean an upset stomach, nausea and even vomiting.
 It can be a very unpleasant experience for everyone involved, and it can end up leaving a terrible mess in your car.

-Luckily, there are a multitude of options out there for helping to prevent or cure your dog's motion sickness.
+Luckily, there are a multitude of options out there for helping to prevent or cure motion sickness in dogs.
 Some of these options are even natural, which is great for those who prefer to avoid medications and their side effects unless absolutely necessary.

-Let's take a look into motion sickness and the potential ways to help manage it.
+Let's take a look into dog motion sickness and the potential ways to help manage it.
 Let's help your puppy see out the window and have fun slobbering all over the highway like most dogs love to do!

 Motion sickness is when movements that can occur in a car, or on a boat or plane, result in your pet feeling physically ill.
-It can result in nausea and other symptoms and leave your pet feeling pretty miserable overall.
+It can result in vomiting and other symptoms which can leave your pet feeling pretty miserable overall.
 So much so that your dog may want to avoid the car.

 Typically, motion sickness tends to be the result of inner ear problems.
-This can include mismatched information being received by their sensory organs, or in younger dogs it may just be the result of a lack of inner ear development.
+This can include mismatched and conflicting sensory signals, or in puppies and young dogs, it may just be the result of a lack of development.

-Think about when you're in a car.
+Think about when you're driving.
 While you're looking around the inside of the car, you don't typically see signs of movement while the car is in motion.
 However, you can typically feel the forward or backward momentum, and any bumps that may be in the path.

 It's also worth knowing that dog car sickness can become a habit.
-If you have a younger dog who experiences the illness due to an inner ear that is still growing, they can start to connect that car to the illness they feel while inside of it.
+If you have a younger dog who experiences the illness due to an inner ear that hasn't fully developed, they can start to connect that car to the illness they feel while inside of it.
 Consequently, they come to expect that they'll feel sick whenever they are in the car, even when their inner ear has developed.

 Your dog may exhibit a variety of signs that point towards motion sickness.